 Cutting maintenance costs is easy.
 Just stop doing the work and the costs are gone.
 Most industrial plants will keep running longer than we think when we adopt this type of indiscriminate maintenance cost reduction.
 But chances are we’ve all experienced the longer-term effects of bad decisions when it comes to cutting maintenance cost like that.
 With COVID-19 the pressure is on once again as all industries struggle to work through this global economic downturn.
 But instead of indiscriminate cutting, how about this time we adopt a more sustainable way to reduce maintenance costs?

-And in asset-intensive industries, the maintenance budget is often 20% to 40% of the total annual budget.
+In tough times like these, when costs must be reduced, budgets must be cut.
+In asset-intensive industries, the maintenance budget is often 20% to 40% of the total annual budget.

 Guess whose budget is going to get slashed?